cherbel/babylonGame/README.md

-# babylonGame
+# BlockRunner
-This is a simple block runner game made with BABYLONJS
+This is a simple block runner game that I made with BABYLONJS

 ## How to Use
 Simply Download the package and open BlockRunner.html in your browser.